 - In Patton, George is fond of making controversial claims to large groups of reporters "off the record".

 - In Death: Eve Dallas and Nadine Furst use this trope many times.
-Fortunately, Nadine has a lot of integrity, so it's okay.
-In fact, Nadine says at one point that she ought to pay Trina a thousand bucks to tattoo the words "Off The Record" on Eve's ass.
+It is a testament to Nadine's integrity that she always adheres to her agreements with Eve and is willing to hold onto sensitive information until Eve gives her the go-ahead to take it public - and it's because Eve knows that she can trust Nadine to do this that she bothers to work with Nadine at all, when normally she has little but scorn for the media.
+Nadine says at one point that she ought to pay professional stylist Trina a thousand bucks to tattoo the words "Off The Record" on Eve's ass.

 - Happens several times in The Millennium Trilogy.
 The greatest example is when at the end of Dragon Tattoo, Blomkvist decides not to publish anything about what he uncovered about the Vanger family.

-- CSI: Crime Scene Investigation: This trope makes an appearance in almost every episodes, many times more than once
+- CSI: This trope makes an appearance in almost every episodes, many times more than once

 - Veronica Mars: She is the school's reporter, so much of her information comes in the form of this trope